MG977/GIS4schools-RS/rs_casestudies.rst

 - 26 September 2016.

 .. warning:: **Remember to use ONLY atmospherically corrected images!** |br|
-   Today (February 2021), Sentinel-2 data collected on 2016 are only provided only as ``L1C`` products.
+   Today (February 2021), Sentinel-2 data collected on 2016 are only provided as ``L1C`` products.
 That means these satellite images are NOT corrected for the atmospheric disturbance.
 Thus, **they are NOT ready for image processing!**

    Atmospheric correction is an advanced topic not covered in training.
 Thus, this exercise uses the most simple atmospheric compensation technique, called Dark Object Subtraction (DOS), to derive pseudo ``L2A`` products.